mistodon/dymod/dymod/README.md

       lib.rs
 ```

-Your subcrate must also be compiled as a dylib, so in your `subcrate/Cargo.toml` add:
+Additionally, your subcrate must be compiled as a dylib, so in your `subcrate/Cargo.toml` add:

 ```toml
 [lib]